Product

 WHERE event_type = 'prediction'

-Today, EdgeMQ is optimized for NDJSON → compressed segments + commit markers in S3.
-The roadmap expands this into a format-aware ingest layer:
+Today, EdgeMQ is optimized for NDJSON → compressed segments + commit markers and Parquet output in S3.
+The roadmap extends this into a richer, format-aware ingest layer:

 Input formats